GeniXCMS/genixcms-docs/docs/user-guide/category.md

 # Categories

-Posts need Category.
+Posts need **Category**.
 Before creating a new post, it's better if we add new Category first.
 At least One Category.

-Click the Category Manager at the left.
+Click the Category Manager at the left menu.

 ![Category Manager](../img/categories-manager.png)